 A.7.6.Z.1.2 Test parameters

 There are two cells in the test, Cell 1 is the PCell on NR RF channel number 1 and Cell 2 is a neighbor cell NR RF channel number 2.
 The SSB of Cell 2 is completely within UE’s active BWP BW.
-The RBs containing SSB from cell 1 and cell 2 should be different in frequency location within the cell bandwidth.
+The RBs containing SSB from Cell 1 and Cell 2 should be different in frequency location within the cell bandwidth.
 The test parameters for Cell 1 are given in Table A.7.6.Z.1.2-1.
 The test parameters for Cell 2 are given in Table A.7.6.Z.1.2-2 and Table A.7.6.Z.1.2-3.

+There are two tests in the test case, test 1 and test 2:

 In test 1, time offset between cells is within CP length.

 In test 2, time offset between cells is larger than CP length.

-For UE not capable of [RTD>CP], it is only required to pass test 1.
+UE not capable of [RTD>CP] is only required to pass test 1.
 Otherwise, it is only required to pass test 2.

 The test consists of two successive time periods, with time duration of T1 and T2 respectively.
 SSB_RP of Cell 2 in T1 and T2 are different.
 No measurement gap is configured in the test.